-- This section applies to Brown Road. - Indented parking to be provided along developed edge, between existing native vegetation. - Where native vegetation constrains delivery of a footpath and services within the existing road reserve, additional land may need to be provided as part of the subdivision of abutting land. - Detailed road design to be prepared to the satisfaction of CFA. - 1.5m setback from kerb to trees and poles. - # Location of footpath varies to fit with existing vegetation. - Midth varies to accommodate existing vegetation.
+- This section applies to Brown Road. - Indented parking to be provided along developed edge, between - Indicates panning to the province aiming developed wedge, business resisting native vegetation.

+Where native vegetation constrains delivery of a footpath and services within the existing road reserve, additional land may need to be provided as part of the subdivision of eluting land.
+Detailed road design to be propared to the satisfaction of CFA. - \ 1.5m setback from kerb to trees and poles. - # Location of footpath varies to fit with existing vegetation. - A Width varies to accommodate existing vegetation.